g-vega-cl/Pokemon-deck-generator/README.md

 * A form page for generating new decks

 ***Requirements for the backend***
-* We use Rails and Ruby but you can complete this with any backend language you feel like, bonus point if you don’t use Javascript.
 * Data should be stored in a relational database (either MySQL or Postgres)

 The Pokemon API to use is this one: https://docs.Pokemontcg.io/